The shape of Earth's core is changing

 'Almost science fiction'

-New research published in the journal Nature Geoscience found that the core's shape has shifted in the past 20 years.
-Scientists say the shape change is happening where the solid inner core meets the molten outer core.
+New research published in the journal Nature Geoscience found that the core's shape has shifted during the past 20 years.
+Scientists say the shape change is happening where the solid inner core meets the liquid outer core.
 "The molten outer core is widely known to be turbulent, but its turbulence had not been observed to disrupt its neighbor the inner core on a human timescale," John Vidale, a professor and earth scientist at the University of Southern California, as well as the principal investigator of the study, said in a statement.
 "What we're observing in this study for the first time is likely the outer core disturbing the inner core."

 Subscribe to The Week